ably-labs/fully-featured-scalable-chat-app/README.md

 CosmosDB is used for storing data for this app.
 To get an Azure account and create a CosmosDB resource, follow the steps in [Azure's setup tutorial](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/create-cosmosdb-resources-portal).
 You should set the `COSMOS_ENDPOINT` to be the URI provided in your new subaccount.
 The `COSMOS_KEY` is the primary key for the CosmosDB account, which you can [access as described by Azure](https://docs.microsoft.com/en-us/azure/cosmos-db/secure-access-to-data?tabs=using-primary-key).

 `COSMOS_DATABASE_ID` is the [name of the container](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/how-to-create-container) you will be using within your CosmosDB account.

+## Azure Blob Storage

+Using the same Azure account created for CosmosDB, create a [new Data Storage Container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).
+Once you have that setup, go to the 'Access Keys' section in the sidebar to obtain a `connection string` for `AZURE_STORAGE_CONNECTION_STRING`, and then set `AZURE_STORAGE_CONTAINER_NAME` to whatever you named the container.

 ## Auth0